 Outstanding loans payable are unsecured, non-interest bearing and payable in cash or in kind at the option of the lenders.
-These loans were fully settled on December 31, 2018 (see Note 12).
+These loans were settled in 2018 (see Note 12).

 Management Fee

 Management fees are recognized for management consultancy, development and administrative services provided by CPG.
 Outstanding balances are unsecured, noninterest-bearing, payable on demand and to be settled in cash.